ursula.

 Your work for Balenciaga turned you into a wax figure!
 What was it like to see the doll, did you recognize yourself?
 J-lo famously complained that her butt was too big, did you have any complaints?

 She was exactly the same, it was scary!
 The only thing I noticed was that I thought she had bigger hands than I have.
-But otherwise everything was the same, even the tattoos were there.
+But otherwise everything was the same, even the tattoos were there.maiden is easier to

 pronounce than wångander.